DrThomasAger/smile/README.md

 We can do this in two ways:

 * **Prompt Based:** Creating rules for writing prompts that the prompts must follow to be a ***(: Smile*** prompt.
 A failure case is when the prompt is not written according to these guidelines.
 For example, you cannot use sad emoticons as brackets like =( in ***(: Smile***.
 * **Response Based:** Creating requirements for the response with required sections, and then recognizing a failure case those sections are not provided.
 For example, you can ask the model to use a name tag representing its role.
-If it doesn't use the name tag, that means the instructions need different text.
+If it doesn't use the name tag, that means it hasn't understood how it can agree to the instructions as an agent of reciprocity.

+ In ***(: Smile***, we let the model know up front  that by providing the name tag, it agrees to abide by our instructions and role.

 Often, the model **doesn't know if it has agreed to follow the instructions**.
-When we let it know that by providing the name tag, it agrees to abide by our instructions and role, a pattern **emerges** in multi-turn interactions.
+With this name tag usage, a pattern **emerges** in multi-turn interactions:

-A model that provides a name tag consistently and effectively follows instructions, a model that does not provide a name tag after being provided a ***(: Smile*** prompt has misunderstood the instructions and will not follow them consistently.
+1. A model that provides a name tag consistently  effectively follows instructions
+2. A model that does not provide a name tag after being provided a ***(: Smile*** prompt has misunderstood the instructions and will not follow them consistently.

-The prompt is ***(: Smile*** if:
+3. If the model doesn't provide the name tag, the prompt text needs to change.

+These are two simple ways to verify your ***(: Smile*** is written correctly:

 * The model  responds immediately with a name tag that represents its role and agreement to follow the instructions.

-* **IT HAS NO SAD FACES!** The following are not valid: `:(` `=[` `;|` and neither are any variations.
+* **Your prompt HAS ONLY HAPPY FACES!** The following are not valid: `:(` `=[` `;|` and neither are any variations.